jtblin/kube2iam/README.md

 ```
 $ kube2iam --help
-Usage of kube2iam:
+Usage of ./build/bin/darwin/kube2iam:
       --api-server string                   Endpoint for the api server
       --api-token string                    Token to authenticate with the api server
       --app-port string                     Http port (default "8181")
+      --auto-discover-base-arn              Queries EC2 Metadata to determine the base ARN
+      --auto-discover-default-role          Queries EC2 Metadata to determine the default Iam Role, can't be used with --default-role
+      --backoff-max-elapsed-time duration   Max elapsed time for backoff when querying for role. (default 2s)
+      --backoff-max-interval duration       Max interval for backoff when querying for role. (default 1s)
       --base-role-arn string                Base role ARN
-      --debug                   Enable some debug features
+      --debug                               Enable debug features
       --default-role string                 Fallback role to use when annotation is not set
       --host-interface string               Host interface for proxying AWS metadata (default "docker0")
       --host-ip string                      IP address of host
       --iam-role-key string                 Pod annotation key used to retrieve the IAM role (default "iam.amazonaws.com/role")
       --insecure                            Kubernetes server should be accessed without verifying the TLS.
 Testing only
       --iptables                            Add iptables rule (also requires --host-ip)
       --metadata-addr string                Address for the ec2 metadata (default "169.254.169.254")
       --namespace-key string                Namespace annotation key used to retrieve the IAM roles allowed (value in annotation should be json array) (default "iam.amazonaws.com/allowed-roles")
       --namespace-restrictions              Enable namespace restrictions
       --verbose                             Verbose
       --version                             Print the version and exits
 ```

 # Author